Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +4000

-- Sportsbooks have moved the Musketeers' national championship odds up from +8000 at the beginning of the season to +4000.
-Among all teams in the country, that is the 64th-biggest change.
+- The Musketeers' national championship odds have jumped from +8000 at the beginning of the season to +4000, the 64th-biggest change among all teams.

-- Based on its moneyline odds, Xavier has a 2.4% chance of winning the national championship.
+- The implied probability of Xavier winning the national championship, based on its +4000 moneyline odds, is 2.4%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.